Rick Shangraw: Sustainability

 An affinity for sustainability led Shangraw in 1999 to found CARL — the R.F.
 Shangraw Jr. Community Aquatic Research Laboratory in the Environmental Studies department of his undergraduate alma mater, Dickinson College.
 CARL is a key component of Dickinson's Alliance for Aquatic Resource Monitoring, allowing students and staff to perform watershed tests and experiments.
-At Arizona State University, Shangraw served as director of the Global Institute of Sustainability and was instrumental in establishing a socially responsible investment fund in the ASU Foundation.
+At Arizona State University, Shangraw was director of the Global Institute of Sustainability and was instrumental in establishing a socially responsible investment fund in the ASU Foundation.

 Higher education

 Shangraw returned to higher education, becoming an executive leader at Arizona State University in 2004.
-Shangraw established and led the university's Decision Theater from 2005–07.
-He was ASU vice president for research and economic affairs until 2010, when he was chosen by ASU President Michael Crow to serve as director of the Global Institute of Sustainability (now the Julie Ann Wrigley Global Institute of Sustainability) in the ASU School of Sustainability, and as senior vice president of the university's Office of Knowledge Enterprise Development.
+Shangraw established and led the university's Decision Theater from 2005 to 2007.
+He was ASU vice president for research and economic affairs until 2010, when he was chosen by ASU President Michael Crow as director of the Global Institute of Sustainability (now the Julie Ann Wrigley Global Institute of Sustainability) in the ASU School of Sustainability, and as senior vice president of the university's Office of Knowledge Enterprise Development.
 As director of GIOS, Shangraw oversaw the institute's research, education and problem-solving initiatives, with a focus on urban environments.
 At OKED, Shangraw established ASU as one of the fastest-growing research enterprises in the country, ranking in the top 20 of all research universities without a medical school.

-In addition to his role as head of the ASU Foundation, Shangraw served as CEO of ASURE, the university's defense and security affiliate.
+In addition to his role as head of the ASU Foundation, Shangraw was CEO of ASURE, the university's defense and security affiliate.

 Shangraw also currently holds a professor of practice appointment in the ASU Watts College of Public Service & Community Solutions.

 Professional affiliations

-Shangraw's professional affiliations include service on several boards of directors, including:
+Shangraw's has been on the board of directors of: